csev/dj4e/assn/dj4e_mkt1.md

 to start with a fresh MySQL database.
 Since we are using a MYSQL server, we can't just delete the SQLite file and start over - but it is not much more difficult.

-First go into `Consoles` and start a `MySQL` console.
-You should go into a shell and see a prompt like this - type the command `SHOW DATABASES;` to find your database:
+First, go to Consoles and start a MySQL console.

+You should see a shell prompt that looks something like this.
+Type SHOW DATABASES; to list the databases on your server:

     Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. mysql> SHOW DATABASES;